SamAlber/2-tier-architecture/README.md

 1. **Elastic IPs (EIPs)**:

    - **Purpose**: Provide static public IP addresses for the NAT Gateways.
-   - **Configuration**: One EIP per NAT Gateway.
+   - **Configuration**:
+     - **Resource**: `aws_eip` is used to allocate Elastic IPs.
+     - **Domain**: Set to `vpc` to associate with a VPC resource.
+     - **Count**: Created based on the number of private subnets.

 2. **NAT Gateways**:

    - **Purpose**: Allows instances in private subnets to access the internet for updates and external communications.
    - **Configuration**:
      - **High Availability**: One NAT Gateway per Availability Zone.
      - **Placement**: Deployed in public subnets.
+     - **Association**:
-     - **Association**: Each private subnet routes traffic through the NAT Gateway in the same AZ.
+       - Each private subnet routes traffic through the NAT Gateway in the same AZ.
+     - **Implementation Details**:
+       - **Resource**: `aws_nat_gateway` is created with a loop to match the number of private subnets.
+       - **Dependencies**: Relies on the EIPs and public subnets.

 3. **Private Route Tables**:

    - **Purpose**: Routes outbound internet traffic from private subnets through the NAT Gateways.
    - **Configuration**:
+     - **Routes**:

-     - **Routes**: `0.0.0.0/0` pointing to the NAT Gateway.
+       - `0.0.0.0/0` pointing to the NAT Gateway (default route for all traffic).
+     - **Association**:
-     - **Association**: Each private subnet has its own route table.
+       - Each private subnet has its own route table associated.
+     - **Implementation Details**:
+       - **Resource**: `aws_route_table` and `aws_route_table_association` are used with loops.

 #### How It Works:

-- **Outbound Internet Access**: Instances in private subnets send outbound traffic to the NAT Gateway, which forwards it to the internet.
+- **Outbound Internet Access**:
+  - Instances in private subnets send outbound traffic to the NAT Gateway, which forwards it to the internet.
+  - The NAT Gateway uses its Elastic IP to communicate with external services.
-- **Inbound Traffic Restriction**: NAT Gateways do not allow inbound traffic from the internet to private subnets, ensuring security.
+- **Inbound Traffic Restriction**:
+  - NAT Gateways do not allow inbound traffic from the internet to private subnets, ensuring security.
+- **High Availability**:
-- **High Availability**: By deploying NAT Gateways in each AZ, the architecture avoids single points of failure and reduces latency.
+  - By deploying NAT Gateways in each AZ, the architecture avoids single points of failure and reduces latency.

 **Why Multiple NAT Gateways?**

 - **Fault Tolerance**: If one AZ experiences an outage, the NAT Gateway in another AZ ensures continued internet access for resources in that AZ.
-- **Reduced Latency and Costs**: Keeping NAT Gateways in the same AZ as the private subnets avoids cross-AZ data transfer costs and reduces latency.
+- **Reduced Latency and Costs**:
+  - Keeping NAT Gateways in the same AZ as the private subnets avoids cross-AZ data transfer costs.
+  - Improves performance by reducing latency.

+**Traffic Flow Explanation**

+1. **Outbound Traffic from Private Subnets**:

+   - Private instances send traffic destined for the internet.
+   - The route table directs this traffic to the NAT Gateway in the same AZ.
+   - The NAT Gateway forwards the traffic to the Internet Gateway.

+2. **Inbound Traffic to Private Subnets**:

+   - NAT Gateways do not support inbound traffic initiation.
+   - Inbound traffic to private subnets must come through other means (e.g., via the ALB if configured).

+**Understanding Route Tables and CIDR Blocks**

+- **Route Definition**:
+  - `cidr_block = "0.0.0.0/0"` specifies that the route applies to all destinations not explicitly defined elsewhere.
+- **Security Implications**:
+  - Allows outbound internet access without exposing private subnets to inbound internet traffic.
+  - Inbound traffic is still controlled by security groups and the absence of direct routes from the IGW.

 ---